Kurtosis

 Answer

-The kurtosis of eruption duration is -1.5116, which indicates that eruption duration distribution is platykurtic.
+The excess kurtosis of eruption duration is -1.5116, which indicates that eruption duration distribution is platykurtic.
 This is consistent with the fact that its histogram is not bell-shaped.

 Exercise